cunnie/sslip.io/docs/DEVELOPER.md

 done
 ```

-Browse to <https://ci.nono.io/teams/main/pipelines/sslip.io> and check that everything is green.
+Browse to <https://github.com/cunnie/sslip.io/actions/workflows/nameservers.yml>, trigger the workflow, and check that everything is green.